-This webcast will also look at different approaches for implementing robotics, including using integrators or in-house talent.
+This webcast also looks at different approaches for implementing robotics, including using integrators or in-house talent.
 In addition, the so-called skills gap is fueling demand for automation.

-Beach will confront head-on widespread worries that robots and jobs are a zero-sum game.
+Beach confronts head-on widespread worries that robots and jobs are a zero-sum game.
 According to research firm Gartner Inc., AI and robotics will generate 2.3 million jobs by 2020, compared with the 1.8 million jobs that automation will replace.

-He will also explain that, as automation transforms the economy, business managers and individuals will have to take on responsibility for constant retraining.
+He also explains that, as automation transforms the economy, business managers and individuals will have to take on responsibility for constant retraining.
 “Build a plan that’s scalable, measurable, has empathy,” he says.

 More on CROs and Adopting Automation: